piocalderon/piocalderon.github.io/_pages/about.md

 Soon after I became interested in text analytics and decided to focus on that area.
 I joined **Neuro Flash**, a German neuromarketing-AI 🧠 startup, where we help brands optimize their marketing campaigns to be on-point and on-brand using an interesting mix of NLP, Image Analytics, and Machine Learning.

-In terms of tools, I work mostly in **Python** for full-stack data science: data wrangling, data viz, model building, and API development.
-On the side, I also know a bit of **R** for stats and **D3.js** for interactive visualizations.
+I work mostly in **Python** for full-stack data science: data wrangling, data viz, model building, and API development.
 Check out the [Data](https://piocalderon.github.io/data) and [Travel](https://piocalderon.github.io/travel/) tabs to see some cool viz!

 Aside from data science, I love to **explore new places**, both real and virtual... but due to the coronavirus situation, recently more of the latter.